rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 (c: Char) => true
 ```

-Basically you can think of these anonymous functions as the same functions as the ones before, but without
+Basically, you can think of these functions as the same functions as the ones before, but without
-a name.
+a name (hence: "anonymous")

 ```scala
 count("abcdef", (c: Char) => c == 'a')